 2. As a non-profit organisation operating and delivering services in a non-competitive environment, ICANN should explicitly consider the cost-effectiveness of its operations when preparing its budget for the coming year.
 This should including how expected increases in the income of ICANN could be reflected in the priority of activities and pricing of services.
 These considerations should be subject of a separate consultation.

-3. As a non-profit organisation, every three years ICANN should conduct a benchmark study on relevant parameters e.g. size of organization, levels of staff compensation and benefits, cost of living adjustments, etc.
+3. As a non-profit organisation, every three years ICANN should conduct a benchmark study on relevant parameters e.g. size of organization, levels of staff compensation and benefits, cost of living adjustments, etc. If the result of the benchmark is that ICANN as an organization is not in line with the standards for the comparing organizations the ICANN Board should consider aligning the deviation.
+In cases where the board choose not to align this has to be reasoned in the board decision and published to the internet community.

-4. In order to improve accountability and transparency and facilitate the work of the Review Teams, ICANN’s Board should base the yearly budgets on a multi-annual financial framework [covering e.g. a two- or three-year period] reflecting the planned activities and the corresponding expenses.
-The following year, a report should be drafted describing the actual implementation of the framework, including activities and the related expenses.
-This should include specified budgets for the ACs and SOs.66
+4 In order to improve accountability and transparency ICANN’s Board should base the yearly budgets on a multi-annual strategic plan and corresponding financial framework [covering e.g. a three-year period] This – rolling - plan and framework should reflect the planned activities and the corresponding expenses in that multi-annual period.
+This should include specified budgets for the ACs and SOs.
+The following year, a report should be drafted describing the actual implementation of the framework, including activities and the related expenses with a particular focus on the implementation of the yearly budget in question.
+(Board may choose to request follow-up reports on a quarterly basis.)
+The report shall be submitted for consultation.

 5. In order to ensure that the budget reflects the views of the ICANN community, the ICANN Board shall improve the budget consultation process by i.e. ensuring that sufficient time is given to the community to provide their views on the proposed budget and enough time for the Board to take into account all input before approving the budget.
 The budget consultation process shall also include time for an open meeting between the ICANN Board and the Supporting Organizations and Advisory Committees to discuss the proposed budget.